-As your company grows, you may hire globally.
-Independent contractor relationships can support various project needs, but you must understand how to hire this type of worker.
-Once you’ve identified the characteristics of an independent contractor, you can begin your search for specialized skills.
+As your company grows, you may hire globally to explore new markets or scale your business.
+Independent contractors can support various project needs, but companies must understand how to engage this type of worker to ensure compliance in Finland.

 Hiring independent contractors in Finland

 Independent contractors can be valuable for completing projects or gaining highly trained expertise for a set time, but there are regulations to consider.

 Under Finland’s employment laws, independent contractors are not employees and do not perform work under an employer’s direction and supervision.
 Independent contractors have the freedom to determine work activities, hours, and place of work.